 Rising concern regarding harmful environmental impacts from hull-breach incidents has urged international organizations and governments to standardize the tanker design.
 In addition, it has also resulted in enhancing tanker protection against collisions and natural disasters.
 These factors are anticipated to boost the growth of double-hull technology over the next nine years.

-Mechanical containment and recovery was the largest post-oil spill management response technique in the years, which accounted for over 61% of the total market in 2015.
+Mechanical containment and recovery was the largest post-oil spill management response Technology in the years, which accounted for over 61% of the total market in 2022.
 The method involves the use of Containment booms, sorbents, and skimmers for cleaning up an oil spill.
-These response techniques are the most useful practices for large-scale spills in near-shore and deep-sea areas.
+These response technology are the most useful practices for large-scale spills in near-shore and deep-sea areas.

-The Chemical oil-spill response technique accounted for around 19% of the market in 2015.
-The technique involves the usage of gelling and dispersant agents, which enhance the breakdown of oil components naturally.
+The Chemical oil-spill response technique accounted for around 19% of the market in 2022.
+The Technology involves the usage of gelling and dispersant agents, which enhance the breakdown of oil components naturally.
 The chemical dispersants allow the water and oil to bound chemically.
 This results in the prevention of slick from spreading over the water surface and also increases the surface area of an oil molecule.

 Increased regulation, taxes, and fines related to post-oil spill containment are pressurizing upstream and midstream oil & gas companies to deploy safety equipment for uninterrupted operations.
 This equipment includes pipeline leak detection systems, blowout preventers (BOP), and other systems.
 A large number of ongoing pre-oil spill technology demands especially in the U.S., Qatar, and Saudi Arabia is expected to witness considerable growth over the forecast period.

-North America was the largest pre-oil spill management market in 2015.
+North America was the largest oil spill management market and accounted for more than 40% in 2022.
 The region is anticipated to gain market share on the account of rising oil & gas E&P activities.
 Oil spill incidents in the region such as Marathon Oil, Exxon Valdez, and Deepwater Horizon have also resulted in the formulation of the stringent regulatory framework for onshore as well as offshore oil & gas production activities.

-Asia Pacific pre-oil spill management market was worth USD 16.15 billion in the year 2015.
-The market in the region is expected to grow at an anticipated CAGR of 3.9% from 2016 to 2025.
+Asia Pacific oil spill management market was worth USD 21.54 billion in the year 2022.
+The market in the region is expected to grow at an anticipated CAGR of 3.9% from 2023 to 2030.
 Presently, the majority of oil and gas exploration and production activities in the region are centered in India, China, and South Korea.
 Encouraging government initiatives and regulations for instance tax benefits and other financial aid for discovering hydrocarbon reserves is anticipated to push industry growth in these countries over the next nine years.

-Some of the biggest oil spill incidents in the past few years include the Xingang Port spill in China (2010), the ExxonMobil spill in Nigeria (2010), and the Lac-Megantic derailment in Canada (2013), and the Trans-Israel pipeline (2014).
-Stringent environmental regulations coupled with large-scale spillage are the major factor responsible for the deployment of post-oil spill management techniques over the past few years.
+Some of the biggest oil spill incidents in the past few years include the Xingang Port spill in China, the ExxonMobil spill in Nigeria, and the Lac-Megantic derailment in Canada, and the Trans-Israel pipeline.
+Stringent environmental regulations coupled with large-scale spillage are the major factor responsible for the deployment of post-oil spill management Technologys over the past few years.

 Report Attribute |